Ankan-cyber/starlink-clone-website/README.md

 # starlink-clone-website
-I made a starlink website clone with pure html and css the code is open source
+I made a starlink website clone with pure html and css the code is open source.
+The website is live at https://starlink.ankansnetwork.xyz